Policy types

 Custom policy

-Custom policy differs from other policy by allowing a regular expression to be entered for the Resource Path URI.
-Case sensitivity is disabled as the regular expression determines URI matching.
+A Custom policy allows you to enter a regular expression for the Resource Path URI.
+Case sensitivity is disabled because the regular expression determines URI matching.

-When working with custom policy, all app headers are available for use in AdvancedCustom configuration.
+When working with a Custom policy, you can find app headers in AdvancedCustom configuration.

 Custom policies are evaluated first, before all other policy types.
 See Application policy precedence for details of policy type precedence and the impact of case sensitivity on policy matching.